 Parameterized Queries

-First, create a query with no parameters.
+First, let's create a query without parameters.

 sql"SELECT name, email FROM user".query[(String, String)].to[List]